statgen-esalq/statgen-esalq.github.io/people.md

 <img src="{{ site.url }}/images/vitoria.jpeg" width="240">{: .image-pull-right} _**Vitória**_ has a degree in Biotechnology by Universidade Federal de São Carlos (USFCar).

 During her undergraduate she did a Scientific Initiation (CNPq) about Genomic Selection in citrus.
-Currently, she is a master’s Student in Genetics and Plant Breeding at the University of São Paulo (ESALQ/USP) and her research comprises genomic and environment interaction.
+Currently, she is a master’s Student in Genetics and Plant Breeding at the University of São Paulo (ESALQ/USP) and her research comprises Genotype-by-Environment interaction.
 For more information about Vitória, please visit her [Lattes CV](http://lattes.cnpq.br/9957782887703497).

 <br><br>